 Not sure about the implications of paying tax in Canada as an Australian citizen?
-This article from Taxback.com can help you figure everything out.
+Check out this article from our trusted partner Taxback.com!

 Canada and Australia definitely have some things in common!
 Not least geographical size, colonial history, and populations spread across huge expanses of land.

 However there are also many differences to consider, including how you pay your taxes.

 Here is some useful info from Taxback.com to help you take the stress out of these differences!

 It’s really helpful to know when you become a resident for tax purposes in Canada.
 When you first arrive, you’ll be considered a non-resident for tax purposes but this can change based on a few factors and it will affect how much tax you pay.

 Non-residents only pay tax on income from Canadian sources and resident pay tax on their worldwide income.

 So, how do you know if you’re a resident or non-resident?